Jielin-Qiu/Embodied_Policy_Learning/README.md

 ## Finetuning/Inference
 To finetune or evaluate the SUM or APM model, please see main.py and add your desired arguments.
 You can also choose your desired learning paradigm (supervised/REINFORCE) in main.py.

+## License

+This project is licensed under the CC BY-NC-SA License.